oversword/super-small-state-machine/README.md

 Execute the current node on the process and perform any required actions.
 Updating the currentState

-When returning, run the ends state adapters, then the result adapter to complete execution.
+When returning, run the ends state adapters, then the output adapter to complete execution.

 ## S._runAsync (instance, ...input)